2 Questions to ask before you quit your creative dream

 But if you do feel like stopping your current creative project, please ask yourself the following 2 questions:

-Question 1: What type of creative are you?
+Question 1: what type of creative are you?

 Is beauty and design important to you?
 Do you best remember faces or numbers?
 Can someone give you a number to remember or do you need to see it to be able to remember it?
+Do you react to aesthetics?

 I am 100% someone who needs to see things to be able to remember them.
 My hubby can’t even tell me a phone number, out loud.
 I have to see the numbers for them to register.
+And when I look at a website I don’t see the content if it’s an ugly website.

 Are you disciplined and can write 2000 words a day, come rain or shine?
 Do you calculate the finishing line?
 Do you make strategic plans and stick to a schedule, whether you feel like it not?